vansh-seth/Web-tech-lab/Notes/Paragraph/Readme.md

 ## HTML Display

-You cannot be sure how HTML will be displayed.

-Large or small screens, and resized windows will create different results.

-With HTML, you cannot change the display by adding extra spaces or extra lines in your HTML code.

-The browser will automatically remove any extra spaces and lines when the page is displayed:
+HTML display can vary across different screen sizes and window resolutions.
+Extra spaces and lines in your HTML code are automatically removed by browsers.

 ### Example
 ```html
 <p>
 This paragraph